w8tcha/CKEditor-WordCount-Plugin/README.md

     // Whether or not you want to show the Char Count
     showCharCount: false,

+	// Whether or not you want to Count Bytes as Characters (needed for Multibyte languages such as Korean and Chinese)
+	countBytesAsChars: false,

     // Whether or not you want to count Spaces as Chars
     countSpacesAsChars: false,